DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

-‘anti-rules’, ‘clearly intended to offer resistance to the ways in which the rules of “professional photography” repress “ordinary” creativity and continually redraw the boundaries between amateur and professional’.[^03chapter2_45] Vertov continues to inspire film and photography movements in the digital age.[^03chapter2_46] Here though, I want to draw attention to its use as an inspiration directly for videoblogging, particularly, Adrian Miles’ *Vogma Manifesto*, a list of ‘commandments’ for early
+‘anti-rules’, ‘clearly intended to offer resistance to the ways in which the rules of “professional photography” repress “ordinary” creativity and continually redraw the boundaries between amateur and professional’.[^03chapter2_45] Vertov also continues to inspire film and photography movements in the digital age.[^03chapter2_46] Here though, I want to draw attention to its use as an inspiration directly for videoblogging, particularly, Adrian Miles’ *Vogma Manifesto*, a list of ‘commandments’ for early